Laparoscopic Bariatric Surgery

 - Duodenal Switch – During this procedure, a large portion of your stomach will be removed.
 Your small intestine will also be rerouted into two separate pathways with one common channel.
 In addition to reducing food intake, the surgery can also reduce the absorption of calories.

-Our experienced doctors in Monterrey and Tijuana will discuss your unique health condition and physical requirements to help determine which type of weight-loss surgery is best for you.
+Our experienced doctors in Tijuana will discuss your unique health condition and physical requirements to help determine which type of weight-loss surgery is best for you.

 Worried About Pain?